Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Main results

 Below we unpack the above results and give some remarks.
 For a more direct interpretation of our results, we will consider the weight $w_{n}=n^{-\beta}/(\log n)^{1+\eps}$ for some $\beta\in [1/2,1)$ and $\eps>0$ as in \ref{assumption:A4'-w_t}.
 Then the bound in \eqref{eq:bound_typical_choice} is optimized at $\beta=1/2$ for each fixed $\eps>0$ to

-Suppose all iterates $\param_{n}$ are in the interior of $\Param$.
+Suppose all iterate $\param_{n}$ are in the interior of $\Param$.
 This would be a reasonable assumption when all stationary points of the averaged surrogates $\bar{g}_{n}$ are in the interior of $\Param$.
 Then by Corollary \ref{cor:unconstrained},

-The last asymptotic expresses a well-known rate of convergence bound for nonconvex and unconstrained SGD \cite{sun2018markov, ward2019adagrad} in the weaker form of $L_{1}$.
+The last asymptotic expresses a well-known rate of convergence bound for nonconvex and unconstrained SGD \cite{sun2018markov, ward2019adagrad}.
 A similar rate of convergence for nonconvex and constrained projected SGD is also known in \cite{davis2019stochastic}, although a different measure (using Moreu envelope) of the rate of convergence for the constrained nonconvex problems was used.

 For the general case when $\bar{g}_{n}$ may have its stationary points at the boundary of $\Param$, we cannot measure first-order optimality simply by the gradient norms as above.
 In this case, for the empirical loss minimization, \eqref{eq:thm_convergence_bd_f_t} in Theorem \ref{thm:rate_stationarity} states that